‘I ordered a Disney-themed Christmas tree - what arrived shocked me’

 A shopper was horrified when the Disney-themed Christmas tree he ordered online was far from what he expected.

-TikToker Seb Laz said his mother wast “devastated” when the princess-inspired festive decoration did not match what they had purchased.
+TikToker Seb Laz said his mother was “devastated” when the princess-inspired festive decoration did not match what they had purchased.

 The Australian vlogger posted footage of the spinning ornament which features characters such as Beauty and the Beast - nicknamed "Beast and the Beast" in the clip - and the Little Mermaid.